StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

 #### Splunk metrics and events

-To retrieve data from Splunk using the API-Integration Agent, the [API Integration StackPack](/stackpacks/integrations/api-integration.md) must be installed in your StackState instance.
+To retrieve metrics and events data from Splunk, the [API-Integration Agent](/stackpacks/integrations/api-integration.md) must be installed.
 Once the required Splunk Agent checks have been configured, Splunk metrics and events will directly be available in StackState.

 #### Splunk health

-???
+To retrieve health data from Splunk, [StackState Agent V2](/stackpacks/integrations/agent.md) must be installed.
+Once the Splunk health Agent check has been configured, Splunk health data will directly be available in StackState.

 #### Splunk topology

-To retrieve topology data from Splunk, the **Splunk StackPack** must be installed.
+To retrieve topology data from Splunk, [StackState Agent V2](/stackpacks/integrations/agent.md) the [API-Integration Agent](/stackpacks/integrations/api-integration.md) must be installed.

+The Splunk StackPack provides all the necessary configuration to easily work with Splunk topology data in StackState.
 Install the Splunk Topology StackPack from the StackState UI **StackPacks** &gt; **Integrations** screen.
 You will need to provide the following parameters:

 * **Splunk instance name** - A unique name to identify the Splunk instance in StackState.
 * **Splunk API URL** - The URL where the Splunk API can be reached.
 For example: `http://splunk.network.local:8089`.